Artificial Trout Flies: Spoilt for Choice or a Marketing Miracle?

 Skues on shape

-Reading Skues (Skues 1921 p17) gives the impression that he discounts the importance of shape:"Taking it by and large, the fact is indisputable that the shabbiest, roughest, most dilapidated, most broken-winged fly is as likely to kill as the newest and freshest of the fly- tier's confections — provided size and colour be right.
+Reading Skues (Skues 1921 p17), and seeing the correct tyings of Skues' nymphs in Lawton (2005 p56), gives the impression that Skues discounted the importance of shape:"Taking it by and large, the fact is indisputable that the shabbiest, roughest, most dilapidated, most broken-winged fly is as likely to kill as the newest and freshest of the fly- tier's confections — provided size and colour be right.
 What is "right" must be the subject of further discussion.
 Meanwhile, I think I have established this, that in appreciation of form and proportion and detail the sight sense of the trout is defective."
 But a disheviled fly still has a shape, and Skues recognized their appeal to trout.
 The shape he describes in now associated with flies that are trapped on, or in their attempts to burst through, the surface film, and present an attractive prey image of vulnerability.

 Skues on size

 Skues comments on size.
 On chalk streams he advises that "there is seldom any occasion to increase the size of the artificial fly above the normal size of the natural. ".
 But on freestone rivers " The fuller the water the larger the fly " is a good general working rule, (Skues 1921 p31), but he admits that he cannot give a convincing explanation for this advice.

 In my opinion, Skues' advice on the colour and shape of nymphs is still relevant today, and is worth further exploration in light of the scientific literature dealing with search images and super-stimuli.
 But before descending down that particular rabbit-hole, it's worth exploring how American's expanded Skues' work on nymph fishing.